Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 transformers_1             : ok=81   changed=10   unreachable=0    failed=0    skipped=44   rescued=0    ignored=0
 ```

-For details about the webapp URLs, location of logs, configuration etc., see [useful information](#usefulinfo).
+For details about the webapp URLs, location of logs, configuration etc., see [Useful information](#usefulinfo).

 If you're deploying a production system, ensure that you review the additional information provided in [Securing your installation]({% link content-services/latest/admin/securing-install.md %}).